FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 REQUIRED

-A version number that follows the [semantic versioning 2.0 standard](https://semver.org) (e.g. 1.0.2-beta).
+A version number that follows either the [semantic versioning 2.0 standard](https://semver.org) (e.g. 1.0.2-beta) or the [CalVer style](https://calver.org/) (e.g. 2021.12.08).
+Note that you cannot include both types, and switching between types is not supported.
+Internally the code has no concept of which type is chosen, when comparing versions it performs a simple numerical comparison between each successive numeric component regardless of type.

 ###